Introduction of Campuses

 The second floor of the "Rinpukan" has many seats in the student restaurant, and there are shops which stock textbooks, computers, amenities and cosmetics, travel agent, driver's license center, housing agent, and a beauty parlor on the third floor.

 KU Symphony Hall

 In 1962, an auditorium was constructed by the famous Japanese architect Togo Murano and was reconstructed as the Symphony Hall with 362 seats in 2006.
-Extracurricular activities such as theater and music are conducted inside.
+It is expected to be used in a wide range of application such as university ceremonies and lectures as well as the extracurricular activities such as theater and music.

 YUKYU NO NIWA, ASUKA NO NIWA, SENRIYAMA KITAHIROBA

 Senriyama Campus contains many open green spaces such as the two gardens Yukyuno-niwa and Asukano-niwa, and also the Senriyama North plaza.